Explicit Coleman integration for curves: -adic cohomology

 \section{$p$-adic cohomology}

-Let $X$ be a nonsingular projective curve of genus~$g$ over $\QQ$ given by a (possibly singular) plane model $Q(x,y)=0$ with $Q(x,y) \in \ZZ[x,y]$ a polynomial that is irreducible and monic in $y$.
+Let $X$ be a nonsingular projective geometrically irreducible curve of genus~$g$ over $\QQ$ given by a (possibly singular) plane model $Q(x,y)=0$ with $Q(x,y) \in \ZZ[x,y]$ a polynomial that is irreducible and monic in $y$.
+Recall that such a model can easily be obtained from other representations of $X$, e.g. by computing (a defining equation of) its function field.

 Let $d_x$ and $d_y$ denote the degrees of the morphisms $x$ and $y$, respectively, from $X$ to the projective line.
-Note that this corresponds to the degrees of $Q$ in the variables $y$ and $x$, respectively.
+Note that these correspond to the degrees of $Q$ in the variables $y$ and $x$, respectively.
+For the performance of our algorithms it will be best to first take $d_x$ as small as possible (ideally equal to the gonality of the curve) and then $d_y$ as small as possible for this value of $d_x$.

 \begin{defn} Let $\Delta(x) \in \ZZ[x]$ denote the discriminant of $Q$ with respect to the variable $y$.
 Moreover, define $r(x) \in \ZZ[x]$ to be the squarefree polynomial with the same zeros as $\Delta(x)$, in other words, $r=\Delta/(\gcd(\Delta,\frac{d\Delta}{dx}))$. \end{defn}